suderman/nixos/modules/README.md

 # NixOS & Home Manager Modules

+Each of these directories are automatically imported in each configuration.

 Every subdirectory with `default.nix` represents a module for NixOS and `home.nix` represents a module for Home Manager.
 All modules must be opted-in using the enable option.